MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 * Home Robot application (running on Windows IoT Core)
 * Sensory Services application (running on Android)

-**Note: Currently, for ease of use on different platforms, we recommend performing updates manually, following [these steps](../../get-started/system-updates).
-If you have issues with the [manual update process](../../get-started/system-updates), you should then try the instructions that use the API Explorer below.**

 To perform an update:
 1. First make sure that Misty is plugged into a power source and is connected to the Internet.
 2. At the top of the API Explorer window, enter either the IP address of your robot (from the Info tab of the companion app) or its name and click the **Connect** button.
 The message "Connected successfully" should appear at the bottom of the window. ![Connect button](../../../assets/images/connect_button.png) **IMPORTANT: If you have a Misty I Beta version, you will see the following message.
 Ignore it and continue with the system update process.**